larskotthoff/recomputation-ss-paper/Group_2/p2p_experiments/README.md

 # P2P Experiment
-This experimet investigates the challenges of running adistributed experiment on Virtual Machines (VM).
+This experiment investigates the challenges of running s distributed experiment on Virtual Machines (VM).

 For the control experiment we deployed a Chord network of `10` nodes across dedicated machines.